MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/ledger-settlements.md

 You can reverse a settlement that was made by mistake.

-1. Follow the steps earlier in this topic to show the transactions that you're looking for.
+1. Follow steps 1 through 3 in the "Settle transactions by using advanced ledger settlements page" section to show the transactions that you're looking for.
 2. In the **Status** filter, select **Settled**.
 3. Select one or more lines that you're considering for reversal.
 The value of the **Selected amount** field at the top of the page increases or decreases by the total amount on the lines that you selected.
 4. After you've finished selecting transactions, select **Mark selected**.
 A check mark appears in the **Marked** column for each transaction that you selected.
 Additionally, the value of the **Marked amount** field at the top of the page increases or decreases by the total amount on the lines that you marked.
 5. When the **Marked amount** value is **0** (zero), select **Reverse marked transactions**.
-The status of the marked transactions is updated to **Unsettled**.
+The status of the marked transactions is updated to **Not settled**.

 ## Update the list of accounts that are included in the list of transactions

-Select **Ledger settlement accounts** to open a form where you can edit the accounts that are included in the list of transactions.
-This form is the same form that appears when you select the **Ledger settlements** tab on the **General ledger parameters** page.
+Select **Ledger settlement accounts** to open a dialog box where you can edit the accounts that are included in the list of transactions.
 Select **New** to add new accounts to the list.
 This list is used to filter the list of transactions that appears on the **Ledger settlements** page.